 Third, while this situation may be unique to us - to be the church in a post-Christendom age - the church has always, somewhere at least, lived with the challenge or reality of being a minority presence.
-There have always been segments of the church that have been "in the minority" and have learned how to thrive and how to be an effective witness while being in the minority.
+There have always been segments of the church that have been a minority Christian presence and have learned how to thrive and how to be an effective witness while being in the minority.
 This may be a relatively new development for the church in Western Europe and North America.
 But, not so for many global Christian communities

 I think for example of the historic Christian churches in the Middle East - Lebanon, Iraq, Pakistan and Turkey and India - particularly those in nations or regions of the world where Islam or Hinduism or Buddhism is the dominant religious presence, but where there has always been a church that not merely survived but actually thrived as a minority presence.

-As often as not, this meant persecution; not always, but often.
-Surely as the church in the west moves into this kind of situation - a minority position - then we should humbly recognize that we have something to learn from those for whom this is nothing new.
+Surely as the church in the west moves into this kind of situation we should humbly recognize that we have something to learn from those for whom this is nothing new.
 Perhaps this means that as part of our theological formation, we actually visit the church in Lebanon or Pakistan or Turkey - we visit as learners, to ask how the church has and can be faithful to the Gospel but also live with integrity and grace and resilience in such a time or situation.